qanhnn12/8-Week-SQL-Challenge/Case Study #4 - Data Bank/Solution/B. Customer Transactions.md

   * Create a CTE ```monthly_transaction``` to find the SUM of all transactions in every month for each customer.
   * Create a CTE ```recursive_date``` to make a list of last days in each month for each customer.
   * ```LEFT JOIN``` from ```recursive_dates``` to ```monthly_transactions``` to display all end dates of every month for each customer.
-  * Calculate the monthly balance by take the sum of all transactions between the preceding row and current row.
+  * Calculate the monthly closing balance by taking the SUM of all transactions between the preceding row and current row.

 ```TSQL
 --End date in the month of the max date of our dataset